How To Stop A Drone? There's No Good Answer

 From Wednesday to Friday, flights in and out of Gatwick were halted after a small drone, or perhaps multiple drones, were spotted over the airfield.
 Hundreds of flights were canceled and thousands of passengers saw their holiday travel plans grounded.

-"We had seen drones interfering with air traffic at airports all over the world in the last few years, but we have never seen something on this scale," says Arthur Holland Michel, co-director for the Center for the Study of the Drone at Bard College.
+"We had seen drones interfering with air traffic at airports all over the world in the last few years, but we have never seen something on this scale," says Arthur Holland Michel, co-director of the Center for the Study of the Drone at Bard College.
 Michel says the goal appeared to have been to disrupt operations at Gatwick for as long as possible.

 "What's incredible is that they achieved exactly that effect with very accessible technology that can be bought online for a few hundred dollars," he says.